5l1v3r1/hamboxexpress/README.md

 HamboxExpress
 =============

-Hamnet connection box control web interface constructed around Express, AngularJS, Bootstrap and Highcharts This is a work in progress
+Hamnet connection box control web interface constructed around Express, AngularJS, Bootstrap and Highcharts.
+Go language is used on server side for scripts interacting with the system.
+This is a work in progress

 # What is a Hambox?